kit-cel/gr-gfdm/README.md

 The modulator and demodulator are implemented using the low complexity approach with Sparse Frequency Domain processing and heavy use of *FFTW* and *VOLK* to accelerate signal processing on modern *GPP*s.

 Tests of optimized C++ code are performed with a reference implementation in Python.
-Additionally the C++ code is wrapped with [cython](python/cython/README.md).
+Additionally the C++ code is wrapped with [PyBind11](https://github.com/pybind/pybind11).

 Synchronization algorithms are not part of this OOT.
-Instead we rely on `XFDMSync`.
+Instead we rely on [`XFDMSync`](https://github.com/jdemel/XFDMSync).
 It is a better optimized multicarrier synchronization OOT.

 Requirements
 ------------